 At Fehr Graham, we are committed to providing safe and reliable drinking water for communities across Illinois.
 Our team has replaced more than 1,000 lead service lines and has helped secure millions of dollars for Illinois communities.
 Whether replacing lead service lines in the Cities like Rockford, Freeport and Sycamore or in small towns like the Village of Forreston, our team is always available to help municipal leaders navigate every step.
 From securing overall project plan approval and guiding loan or grant applications to overseeing construction, we are dedicated to upgrading aging water infrastructure to ensure safe water access for every member of your community.

-To learn more about lead service line replacement costs and how Fehr Graham can help your municipality complete a lead service line replacement project, contact us or give us a call at 815.394.4700.
+To learn more about lead service line replacement program in Illinois and how Fehr Graham can help your municipality complete a lead service line replacement project, contact us or give us a call at 815.394.4700.